Payment options: eDEP Online Filing - or - Transmittal Form & Number for Permit Application & Payment

 - Who must apply?

 Any party who has discharged, is discharging, or proposes to discharge to a Class V Open-Loop Ground Source Heat Pump (GSHP) well as defined in 310 CMR 27.00 must apply unless exempted by 310 CMR 27.07.
 Also, any party that has a registered Class V open-loop GSHP discharge well with the UIC Program for which ownership, contents or type of discharge, physical location, number of wells, or construction details have or will change.
 Also any Class V open-loop GSHP well that was not previously registered and which is now being registered for Pre-Closure.
-The only types of Class V open-loop ground source heat pump discharges not requiring UIC Registration are those for which a permit has been obtained from the MassDEP Ground Water Discharge Program (314 CMR 5.00).
+The only types of Class V open-loop ground source heat pump discharges not requiring UIC Registration are those associated with properties that are only used for a single one-unit residential dwelling with no additional non-residential uses or for which a permit has been obtained from the MassDEP Ground Water Discharge Permitting Program (314 CMR 5.00).
 Typically the only types of GSHP wells that require a Ground Water Discharge Permit are those that are adding chemicals to the discharge to the UIC well.

 If you are attempting to register a different type of UIC Class V well, see the Underground Injection Control page to obtain the applicable UIC Registration application form for your well type.
 Also see UIC Class V Well Category and Well Type Descriptions for descriptions of the various UIC Class V well types.

 - May I submit one application for multiple properties?